The most popular hot tub holidays in Newcastle.

 A vibrant quayside, river cruises, culinary delights, friendly locals and a bustling culture scene are just a few of the reasons Newcastle has become the “must visit” holiday destination I the North East.

-Not everyone wants to escape to the country on a short break, in fact a city break can be just as energising and for those staying in Newcastle lodges with hot tubs there is no shortage of interesting things to do.
+Not everyone wants to escape to the country on a short break, in fact a city break can be just as energising and for those staying in lodges with hot tubs in Newcastle there is no shortage of interesting things to do.

 Imagine a tasty cupcake, delicious cookie or creamy milkshake now image them piled artfully in a mason jar, waiting for you to consume; well it can become a reality, if you the visit the Great British Cupcakery on Newcastle’s quayside and ask for a GB Shake.
 This family-run business specialises in baking celebration cakes and has a charming baking parlour and tearoom where you can indulge in afternoon tea on vintage china with a plethora of sweet treats for just £19.95 per person.